DCAN-Labs/BIBSnet/docs/usage.md

 We do not recommend running `BIBSnet` outside of the container because installing nnU-Net can be complicated and containerization ensures reproducibility by providing standardized software versions.
 However, if you wish to run `BIBSnet` as an application for development or other purposes, then you will need to do the following:

 1. **Clone BIBSNet repository locally**, e.g. `git clone https://github.com/DCAN-Labs/BIBSnet.git`

-2. **Download data required for BIBSNet:** download the appropriate data release from `https://s3.msi.umn.edu/bibsnet-data/<DATA_RELEASE>.tar.gz`.
-Extract files from `data.tar.gz` and move them into your locally cloned `BIBSnet` repository under `BIBSnet/data/`
+2. **Download data required for BIBSNet:** download data from `https://s3.msi.umn.edu/bibsnet-data/bibsnet-v3.3.0.tar.gz` either from the command line or by entering this path into a browser.
+Extract files from `data.tar.gz` and move them into your locally cloned `BIBSnet` repository under `BIBSnet/data/`.

 3. **Install [nnU-Net](https://github.com/MIC-DKFZ/nnUNet#installation) following the instructions on their GitHub repository**

 4. **Install Additional Dependencies:** Install other dependencies listed [here](https://github.com/DCAN-Labs/BIBSnet/network/dependencies).
 You can also refer the [Dockerfile](https://github.com/DCAN-Labs/BIBSnet/blob/main/Dockerfile) as a guide for all the dependencies.

 -----------------